-Contamination of swimming pools and spas is a gate way for the transmission of diseases, that are caused by pathogens.
-The transmission of illnesses are the result of swimming pool or spa water, that are not filtered or poorly treated.
+Contamination of swimming pools and spas is a gate way for the transmission of diseases which are caused by pathogens.
+The transmission of illnesses is the result of swimming pool or spa water, which is not filtered or poorly treated.

-Preventing your swimming pool or spa users from becoming ill, is your number one concern.
-Contact or ingestion of contaminated water will make your pool guests very ill.
+Preventing your swimming pool or spa users from becoming ill is your number one concern.
+Contact or ingestion of contaminated water will make your pool guests terribly ill.

-To avoid spa and swimming pool contamination, you need to constantly and consistently sanitized the water in your swimming facility.
+To avoid spa and swimming pool contamination, you need to sanitize the water constantly and consistently in your swimming facility.
 This is accomplished with the correct pool and spa chemicals.

 This is usually carried out through a series of classes.
 Contaminated water from your pool or spa, often lead to illnesses like:

-Fecal contamination often come from swimmers, your facility, or in some cases, make-up water that comes from a contaminated water source.
+Fecal contamination often comes from swimmers, your facility, or in some cases, make-up water that comes from a contaminated water source.

-Ensuring the safety of your swimming pool users, is priority number one.
-This includes keeping them from waterborne disease carrying bacteria that can make them very ill.
+Ensuring the safety of your swimming pool users is priority number one.
+This includes keeping them from waterborne disease carrying bacteria that can make them extremely ill.
 The solution to this water quality issue is simple.
 Properly maintain your pool sanitation systems.

-Like I mentioned earlier, the majority of the illnesses that have been reported are directly linked to swimming pools that are contaminated.
+As I mentioned earlier, most of the illnesses that have been reported are linked to swimming pools that are contaminated.
 These reported illnesses are caused by viruses; consequently, the most recent reports show that the outbreaks are more related to bacteria and protozoa.

-Notably, these contaminated surfaces will cause serious infections to other swimmers that come in contact with them.
+Notably, these contaminated surfaces will cause serious infections to other swimmers that encounter them.

 Bacteria that are opportunistic pathogens, can fall from swimmers and be transmitted to other users.
 As I mentioned earlier, these disease-causing pathogens can be transmitted through contaminated water in both swimming pools and spas.